HovoM1123/ByteWave_Ecommerce/README.md

           <ul><li>Macbook Air Laptops had an average return rate of 14% from 2019 to 2021.</li>
           <li>Thinkpad Laptops also had an average return rate of 14% from 2019 to 2021.</li></ul>
         <h3>Regions</h3>
-        <li>Maximize market share in North America, as this region dominates sales across all TechSphere products.</li>
+        <li>Maximize market share in North America, as this region dominates sales across all ByteWave products.</li>
           <ul><li>52% of product sales were in the North American region.</li></ul>
         <li>Diversify the portfolio in the Latin American region by expanding localized product offerings, sales channels, and market reach to increase sales revenue and purchase orders.</li>
           <ul><li>Only 6% of product sales were in the Latin American region.</li></ul>